Orange Chocolate Hot Cross Buns

 • Mix and knead the dough.

-• Bake and then glaze the tops of the buns.
+• Bake, then glaze the tops.

-Day 2 – if the dough was refrigerated overnight
+Day 2 (if dough was refrigerated overnight)

 • Remove the dough from the fridge.